yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 >
 > > <solution-title>Answer</solution-title>
 > >
 > > 1.
-This output is a raw file and shows several columns.
+This output is a text file.
 Changes between the two texts are not coloured.
-> > Instead, they are marked by various symbols in column 8.
+> > Instead, they are marked by additional symbols like '>' or '<'.
 > >
 > {: .solution}
 >
 {: .question}

+For the further steps, this text format needs to be converted to a tabular format.
+Click on this last item in your history and select the pen icon.
+Click on the tab *"Databases"*.
+Under *"Assign Datatype"*, enter 'tabular' instead of 'txt' from the dropdown menu and click 'save'.
+You have successfully changed the file's format to tabular, which helps for the next steps.
+Now you can see that the additional symbols like '>' or '<' all appear in Column 8.

 # Select only censored lines
 In the next step, we want to extract specific lines only.
 To determine what content was redacted in the first text, we filter the last step's raw output for lines containing the censorship symbol ×.

 > <hands-on-title> Filter text </hands-on-title>
 >
 > 1. {% tool [Filter](Filter1) %} with the following parameters:
 >    - {% icon param-file %} *"Filter"*: `diff_file` (output of **diff** {% icon tool %})
 >    - *"With following condition"*: `ord(c1) == 215`
+>    - Click *"Run Tool"*
 >
 >
->
 >    > <details-title> How to select the correct characters here (optional) </details-title>
 >    >
 >    > The condition "ord(c1) == 215" means that column c1's lines, which contain the censored text, are selected if they match ×.
 The symbol × is unspecific.
 Therefore, the Unicode identifier of the character (215) is used for clarity in this condition.
 >    {: .details}

->
->
+Remember to rename your file "Censored lines".

 >    > <comment-title> Filter for other characters </comment-title>
 >    > Add another Unicode here if you want to select a different character, for example, '□' or '△'.
 >    > For example, you can get the respective code on [Character Code Finder](https://www.mauvecloud.net/charsets/CharCodeFinder.html).